nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 9. Should not use more than 100MB of RAM
 10. Number of existing files that has to be edited to add new commands is at most 2 existing files (easy to add)
 11. New users should not take more than 1 hour to learn the commands and their syntax
-12. New users should not require reading of a guide to understand user interface
+12. New users should not require reading of a guide to navigate GUI (excluding learning of commands)

 ## Appendix D: Glossary

 - **Mainstream OS**: Windows, Linux, Unix and OS-X
 - **To-do item**: Event, deadline or floating task added by the user
+- **Screen index of to-do item**: The number visually tagged to a to-do item on screen (changes with how to-do items are listed)

 ## Appendix E: Product Survey